Elements of Real Wealth Management

 EverGreen Explanatory Notes – a comprehensive tax research library featuring personal and corporate tax topics and links to CRA resources and the Income Tax Act.

-Marking Guide: Chapters end with multiple-choice and true-to-life scenarios found online which test the practical application of the key concepts covered in the course.
+Examination - Marking Guide: Modules end with multiple-choice and true-to-life scenarios found online which test the practical application of the key concepts covered in the course.
 After the PMT, a final exam is written.
 Actual time spent is influenced by factors such as the student’s background and individual learning style.